Longleat Safari Park

 Other Attractions

-Life and Times of Henry Lord Bath, Family Bygones Exhibition, Scale Model of Longleat House, State Chariot, Mystical Garden, Pleasure Walk, Safari Bus service (at an additional charge) and several gift shops.
+Life and Times of Henry Lord Bath, Family Bygones Exhibition, Scale Model of Longleat House, State Chariot, Secret Garden, Pleasure Walk, Safari Bus service (at an additional charge) and several gift shops.

 How To Get There: